jwild3/DS-11/README.md

 source: https://www.leewayhertz.com/llamaindex/

-The Above-Mentioned diagram explains the functionality of our project as our model will get the files in PDF format and will extract the relevant information from the files and will do the indexing so that it would be easier for the model to find the specific information and the indexed data will be stored to be used in exchange of a user's query and the response will be generated.
+The diagram above illustrates the functionality of our project.
+Our model processes files in PDF format, extracting relevant information and performing indexing to facilitate easy retrieval.
+This indexed data is stored and used to respond to user queries.
+When a query is received, the system searches the indexed information and generates an appropriate response.

-✔ **Installations:**
+✔ **Prerequisites:**

 - Ollama.